PotatoSlop/Automated-Pill-Dispenser/README.md

 As such, our solution would be able to carry a week long capacity of any single pill and reduces the frequency of medication handling by 85.7% compared to standard daily pill organizers.
 Additionally, the carriyng capacity of the internal chamber allows for up to 40 doses before reloading, with expansion options available by taking advantage of the robust modular system.

 ## Project Background
 This automated pill dispenser was prototyped and designed in approximately 40 hours of total design time and programming in Northeastern's Cornerstone of Engineering 2 course, an intro course to engineering principles and design that teaches about industry software such as MATLAB, SOLIDWORKS, and ARDUINO, in addition to design and ethics associated with engineering.
-This project was created by a team of 4, each delegated a role in managing the design and drafting process of our product.
+This project was created by a team of 4*, each delegated a role in managing the design and drafting process of our product:

+- **Project Manager and Organization lead** - Landon Diakogiannakis
+- **Mechanical Design and 3D Modelling** - Dylan Chen (Me)
+- **Arduino and C++ Programs** - Ternence Liu
+- **Electrical and Circuit Design** - John Nolan*

+_*Contributed to initial circuit design, drafting phase, and aided with 3D printing process_

 ## Design Process and Modelling
 In my role as the designer and mechanics lead, I designed the dispenser with the idea of modularity, lost-cost, and expansion in mind.
 The entire device is composed of 2 major parts: the upper shell, and the internal housing.
 This seperation of the upper and lower halves allows for easy matenence and modular upgrades/replacements: